danidiaz/thrifty-sailor/README.md

 ## What's this?

-A command-line tool for taking a snapshot of a Digital Ocean droplet and destroying the droplet afterwards.
-Also works in reverse direction: restore a droplet from a snapshot and destroy the snapshot afterwards.
+A command-line tool for taking a snapshot of a cloud provider (Digital Ocean or Hetzner) server and destroying the droplet afterwards.
+Also works in reverse
+direction: restore a server from a snapshot and destroy the snapshot afterwards.

 ## Why do that?